indutny/candor/README.md

 ## Credits

-Special thanks to @creationix for suggesting the name of this project!
+Special thanks to [creationix](https://github.com/creationix) for suggesting the name of this project!

 #### LICENSE